South Carolina governor calls for Confederate flag's removal

 Several speakers said the flag's presence at the state's capital sent an unappealing message about South Carolina.

+Standing outside the church 47-year-old Tracy Garrett said she opposed taking the flag down.

+"What happened here didn't happen because of the Confederate flag ...
+Once you take it down it will make more trouble," said Garrett, who is white.
+"The flag doesn't stand for racism or slavery."

-(Additional reporting by Steve Holland in Washington, Nathan Layne in Chicago; Writing by Scott Malone and Ian Simpson; Editing by James Dalgleish and Lisa Shumaker)
+(Additional reporting by Steve Holland in Washington; Writing by Scott Malone; Editing by James Dalgleish and Lisa Shumaker)